sijal001/Yoga_Pose_Detection/README.md

 │   │ Dashboard.html        :dashboard for user to view the results.
 │   │ index.html            :home page for website, provide the general informations.
 │__
-│   upload                  :directory contains all the video file up^loaded by the user for analysis.
+│   upload                  :directory contains all the video file uploaded by the user for analysis.
 │
 │   app.py                  :python script file to deploy model and html files for web application.
 ```